FriendsOfOro/front-commerce-lite/docs/create-custom-page.md

----
-title: Create a custom page
+# Create a custom page
----

 When creating an online store, you often have to create whole new pages specific to your store.